Why Essential Oils Are A Parent’s Secret Weapon

 However, it’s important to remember that essential oils are incredibly powerful compounds and are highly concentrated.
 This means that not only should children never get hold of them, but parents need to be careful when administering essential oils.

-For example, when creating a mixture to put on the skin of an adult, you would normally add four to five drops of essential oil to 30ml of carrier oil.
+For example, when creating a mixture to put on the skin of an adult, you would normally add four to five drops of essential oil to 10ml to 15ml of carrier oil.
 However, for a child this concentration needs to be much lower, depending on the age.
-It’s important to check this information first.
+So it’s important to ensure the concentration of essential oil you use is appropriate for the age of your child.

 What’s more, when using essential oils through a steam inhalation or warm bath, the child should never be unsupervised.
 The key is to remember that just because a product is natural, it doesn’t mean its safe.
-This being said, essential oils are an effective way to treat many childhood ailments and there are certain oils that it always pays to have nearby.
+This being said, essential oils are an effective way to treat many childhood ailments and there are certain oils that it always pays to have nearby in case of an emergency.

 Lavender is another highly versatile essential oil to have in the house.
 It can be used to treat bruises, burns, backache, athlete’s foot, asthma, headaches, hives, inflammation, insect bites, and eczema.